 Make Your Presentations Poetic

-Presentations are pervasive—perhaps even unavoidable—in modern business culture.
-While we depend on them to document details and dictate discussion, to inform and to teach, we don't always instinctively think of them as "inspirational."
+We depend on presentations to document details and dictate discussion, to inform and to teach, but we don't always instinctively think of them as “inspirational.”
 But we should: Presentations should act like poetry.

 I believe this is completely possible to achieve.
-In honor of National Poetry Month, here are 6 simple suggestions you can incorporate into your presentations to make them more like poetry.
+Here are six things to think about to make your presentations more like poetry.

 POETIC BUILDING BLOCKS

-I’ll spare you the cliche of starting with the dictionary definition (see #2 below), but most descriptions touch on these essential components of poetry: the expression of feelings and ideas, distinctive style, rhythm, beauty, intensity of emotion, and brevity.
+Most descriptions of poetry touch on these essential components: the expression of feelings and ideas, distinctive style, rhythm, beauty, intensity of emotion, and brevity.

 To me, the most important element of a poetic presentation is a single, powerful idea to build around, to expand upon, to infuse into every aspect of your creation.
 Think of this as your creative hook or your angle.
 Without a strong underlying inspiration or theme, presentations can end up feeling jumbled or disjointed—just a sequence of slides.

 The Dragonfly Effect, an inspiring book and blog about how social media can drive social change, is a great example of how powerful a cohesive creative hook can be.
-I incorporated beautiful dragonfly imagery into this presentation I made to share the team’s unique approach.
+I incorporated beautiful dragonfly imagery into this presentation I made to summarize the key concepts.

 Poetry in Practice: When you’re crafting a presentation, give yourself some time up front to identify a theme you can carry through.
 This could be a metaphorical idea, a powerful phrase or some other unifying creative thread.
 I often get my ideas from exploring in the Haiku Deck image search.